 - “I was responsible and arranged a designated driver, but when they left I had no choice.” – Once again an admission of drinking, and since intentions and plans don’t matter you will still be judged on the fact that you did drink and you did drive.

 A Virginia police officer cannot be sympathetic to any of these explanations.
 Everything you say may be used to prove your guilt.
 You may think you are helping yourself but you are probably harming yourself more.
 If you have been drinking you should say you are not going to make any statements until you are able to consult with your lawyer.

 Legal Services Are Available

 If you find yourself in this situation, The Brown Firm PLLC can help.
 We have high quality DUI defense attorneys with years of experience in creating effective defenses, using any grounds available to have charges dropped if appropriate and negotiating on your behalf for a lesser penalty.
-Call our offices or contact us online to set up a free consultation to discuss your case.
+Call our offices or contact us online to set up a legal consultation to discuss your case.